cazala/synaptic/docs/architecture.md

 a WebGPU generation tape and reverse-time compute schedule.

 This preserves the architecture rule that artifacts describe meaning and devices own execution.
-It also avoids expanding a 2D, 48-generation shared local rule into millions of unit/connection records.
+It also avoids expanding a 2D, multi-generation shared local rule into millions of unit/connection records.
 Automata consumes the artifact for inference; it does not share Synaptic's training buffers or GPU device.